UrbsLab/STREAMLINE/README.md

 The current codebase includes CLI and runner modules for every phase from P1 through P11.

+## Saved Run Commands

+Each phase CLI records its resolved arguments in `<output_path>/<experiment_name>/run_commands.pickle` after a successful run.
+On later runs, the same phase will reuse saved arguments for options you omit, while command-line values you provide override and update the saved entry.
+Use `--ignore_saved_run_command` for a fresh run or `--no_update_saved_run_command` to avoid updating the pickle.

 ## Getting Started

 ### Google Colab